scsm-ua/kirtan-guide-en/songs/ha-ha-bhaktivinoda-thakkura-guroh.md

     nūnaṁ bhūmi-tale śubhodaya iti
     hlādo bahuḥ sātvatām

-As the universally cooling moon is beautified by diffusing its nectarean rays, nourishing the plants and in- citing the twinkling of the stars, your Holy Advent in this world is similarly ascertained as satisfying the pure de- votional Scriptures (through profound study) and bless- ing the learned with full-blown happiness (by the perfect axiomatic conclusions descending in Divine Succession).
+As the universally cooling moon is beautified by diffusing its nectarean rays, nourishing the plants and inciting the twinkling of the stars, your Holy Advent in this world is similarly ascertained as satisfying the pure devotional Scriptures (through profound study) and blessing the learned with full-blown happiness (by the perfect axiomatic conclusions descending in Divine Succession).
 With your appearance, the ecstasy of the devotees knows no bounds.

 #### 6